skai111/db48x/help/db48x.md

 ## Copy

 Copy a value into a global variable.
 This is primarily intended for use in algebraic notations, although it also works in RPL.
+The HP50G Advanced Reference Manual refers to this command as _▶ (Store)_.

 ```
 '(2+5)▶X'
 42 'A' ▶ 1 +
 ```

+The command returns the stored object on the stack.
+The returned copy is a direct reference to the stored global object and does not consume additional memory.

 ## ORDER